ZidanHadipratama/ZidanHadipratama/README.md

 My main points of interest include:

 - Website Development: I'm passionate about creating user-friendly and visually appealing websites.
-- Cybersecurity: I'm fascinated by the ever-changing world of cybersecurity and enjoy learning about the latest threats and defenses.
 - Business: I also have an interest in understanding the business side of technology and how it impacts the industry.

 ## 🌐 Socials